Texting and Driving Can Place Drivers at Risk

 Lawsuits and Compensation

 When texting and driving causes a car accident, insurance payments might not be enough to cover the entire cost of the damages.
 When insurance is insufficient, the injured party will be able to pursue legal action against the driver responsible for the accident.
 If the driver was texting, that fact will play a significant role.
 Personal injury lawsuits award damages to an injured plaintiff when the defendant’s negligence was the cause of the accident and the injuries.
-A driver who is texting at the time of the accident faces the strong possibility of losing a lawsuit, as well as being held legally responsible for the entire cost of the other party’s injuries.
+A driver who is texting at the time of the accident faces the strong possibility of losing a lawsuit, as well as being held legally responsible for the entire cost of the other party’s injuries, which can reach astronomical totals in cases of brain and spine injury.

 Contact Us to Learn More